bradschl/metamake/README.md

 The ```APPEND_ALL_TARGET_VAR``` call will add the output executable to the ```ALL_TARGETS``` variable, causing it to be a high-level build target.
 See [Adding Artifacts to the All Target List](#adding-artifacts-to-the-all-target-list).

 #### Importing and Exporting Build Construct Dependencies
-This is the raison d'etre for this entire project.
+This was the initial raison d'etre for the metaMake project.
 These constructs allow for small pieces of code to be built into small libraries and pulled into other build constructs with minimal effort.
 ```Makefile
 $(call BEGIN_UNIVERSAL_BUILD)
   $(call ADD_CXX_INCLUDE,       libfoo/include)